He writes about a variety of topics, mediated through the prisms of photography and art.

 Between 2009 and 2011, under the alias of Perec, he engaged in an online photo-conversation with his colleague Creep.
 What resulted was a photo-dialogue showing the eclectic ephemeral on two sides of the Atlantic (USA vs. Europe & Africa), moving from digital to analogue and vice versa…

 Short educational biography

-My inspiration for the subject of my thesis followed from working as an apprentice with arctic anthropologist Cunera Buijs, at the photo collections of the Dutch National Museum of Ethnology in 2006, where I learned about the importance of photographs in ethnographic archives for so-called “source communities” (descendants of indigenous peoples once subject to scientific and photographic surveys by explorers and scientists who ventured from the powerful urban centers of the West).
-Photographs of their ancestors have been taken back to them by anthropologists and museum curators & started performing new, and sometimes pivotal roles in their lives and works.
-In return, museums are able to gain specific knowledge and insights from the sharing and opening up of their audio-visual (and other) archives.
+Inspiration for the subject of his thesis followed from an internship in 2006 with arctic anthropologist Cunera Buijs, at the photo collections of the Dutch National Museum of Ethnology, where he learned about the importance of photographs in ethnographic archives for so-called “source communities” (descendants of indigenous peoples once subject(ed) to scientific and photographic surveys by explorers and scientists who ventured from the powerful urban centers of the West).
+Photographs of their ancestors have been taken back to them by anthropologists and museum curators & started performing new and often pivotal roles within their lives and works.
+In return, by this practice museums are enabled to gain specific knowledge and insights from sharing and opening up their audio-visual (and other) archives.